 Of course, no one really knows what their demand curve really looks like, so all these numbers are representative only.
 It is certain though that all demand curves look something like the one above – where the lower the ticket price the higher the demand.
 Some buyers are simply willing to pay more than others.

-Therefore, there will always be an economic advantage to using event ticketing software that enables differentiated assigned seating pricing.
+Therefore, there will always be an economic advantage to using event management and ticketing software that enables differentiated assigned seating pricing.
 Such pricing also serves customers (ticket buyers) better, as discussed briefly below.